kaiaai/micro_ros_arduino_kaia/README.md

 # Micro-ROS Arduino library for [Kaia.ai](https://kaia.ai)

-[Kaia.ai](https://kaiaai) is a platform for 3D-printable pet robots - work-in-progress.
+[Kaia.ai](https://kaiaai) is a platform for 3D-printable pet robots.
 Please sign up for an early launch invite [here](https://remake.ai).

 This repo is an Arduino ESP32 Micro-ROS library for [Kaia.ai](https://kaia.ai) home pet robots platform.